ProtoXCode/Atlas-Protocol/docs/logbook.md

 ### 📅 2025-06-05 – GUI Refactor
 - Switched to Pyside6 since VTK didn't support Tkinter.
-  - Loaded and rendered a STL file.
+  - Loaded and rendered an STL file.
 - Reversed this log.
 New entry on top.

 ---